Mohanavadivel-git/caasworkshop/lesson2.2.md

 There is a good bit going on with that curl command above; `--head` sends an HTTP HEAD instead of a GET (don't send back a body), `--insecure` is necessary on localdev because the certificate that is returned is self-signed (this will not be the case in Ford's production CaaS), `--location` causes curl to follow redirects and in this case an initial, unencrypted call is being redirected to HTTPS.

 Feel free to view all of the objects associated with the app with `oc get` or use `oc describe` to review them in detail.
-Then you can delete the objects when you are finished.

 ```
 # List objects with label app=python
 oc get all -l app=python

-# Delete all objects with label app=python when you're done.
-oc delete all -l app=python
 ```

 ---